BenjMy/icsd_dev/docs/content/doc/documentation.rst

 distribution.
 Other approaches can be considered as a 1st attempt to describe regions of influences without having to go trough a complete inversion (see sect. ).

+Depth weighting function
+^^^^^^^^^^^^^^^^^^^^^^^^

+Additional weightings can also be incorporated through, such as depth weighting, which is important in potential field inversions (such as magnetics and gravity), or sensitivity weightings to prevent model structure from concentrating close to sources or receivers (Li and Oldenburg, 1996a, Li and Oldenburg, 2000c).

+A depth weighting matrix is generally applied to the kernel during inversion to counteract the sensitivity of the kernel matrix to near surface model parameters cite Zhenlu Shao, Revil 2018

 Spatial regularization
 ^^^^^^^^^^^^^^^^^^^^^^